-- 1. I have received a copy of the Sexual Misconduct Policy.
-I have read it and understand it. - 2.
-I agree to enter into a facilitated Mediation to resolve this complaint. - 3.
-The Mediator appointed by the Diocese of Nova Scotia and Prince Edward Island is (Name of Mediator).
-I agree to this Mediator. - 4.
-If this mediation arrives at a resolution to the complaint, the Resolution Agreement will be put in writing.
+- 4. If this mediation arrives at a resolution to the complaint, the Resolution Agreement will be put in writing.
 The Resolution Agreement will be signed by the Complainant, the Respondent, and the Mediator.
-It will then be referred by the Sexual Misconduct Policy Point Person to the Diocesan Bishop for approval and ratification.
+It will then be referred by the Sexual Misconduct Policy Navigator to the Diocesan Bishop for approval and ratification.
 I understand that, once ratified by the Bishop, the Mediation Agreement will be final and binding. - 5.
-I understand that a copy of the ratified Mediation Agreement will be provided to all parties, including a copy to the Point Person to be held in their files and, if applicable, in the Respondent's personnel file. - 6.
+I understand that a copy of the ratified Mediation Agreement will be provided to all parties, including a copy to the Navigator to be held in their files and, if applicable, in the Respondent's personnel file. - 6.
 I understand that any statements or admissions made in the mediation process are without prejudice and may not be disclosed in an Investigation if the mediation fails. - 7.
-I understand that if I have any questions about the operation of this policy and my rights and responsibilities under it, that I may speak with the Sexual Misconduct Policy Point Person. - 8.
+I understand that if I have any questions about the operation of this policy and my rights and responsibilities under it, that I may speak with the Sexual Misconduct Policy Navigator. - 8.
 I understand that I have the right to seek independent legal advice and the right to seek remedy through the courts (criminal or civil) or other relevant civil administrative body such as a provincial Human Rights tribunal.